uc-cdis/cloud-automation/tf_files/aws/modules/utility-vm/README.md

 | vpc_cidr_list | List of CIDRs to overpass the proxy | list | ["10.128.0.0/20", "54.0.0.0/8", "52.0.0.0/8"] |

-* bootstrap_path: folder where the custom bootstrap script is located.
-Can be absolute or relative.
-If you want to use relative, keep in mind that you will be located in `/home/ubuntu`.
-* bootstrap_script: strip to execute located at the path previously set.
-* vm_name: how would you like the VM to be named.
-This is basically to identify the VM within AWS console (name and Name tag).
-* vm_hostname: `hostnamectl set-hostname <vm_hostname>` would be executed in which would set the VM hostname.
-You can always change this later.
-* vpc_cidr_list: list of cidrs that would overpass the proxy.
-* extra_vars: in case you want to use some vars within the bootstrap script.
-Must be `;` separated if you want to provide more than one.
-You can leave the list empty.

 ### 4.2 Optional Variables

 This variables are not initialized but you can change them if needed.